arry-codes/qpAdm-notebook/README.md

 ## Step 2 – SNP Filtering (1240K SNP List)

 The DNA file is filtered using the **1240K SNP list** to ensure compatibility with the AADR dataset.

-Purpose:

-- Align SNP positions with reference dataset
-- Remove unsupported markers
-- Ensure statistical validity

   After this step, the file matches the SNP structure of AADR.

 ## Step 3 – Dataset Merge